zjw49246/production-stack/docs/source/deployment/cloud-deployment/index.rst

 Cloud Environments
 ==============================================

-📈 Easily deploy the stack on AWS, GCP, or any other cloud provider
+📈 Easily deploy the stack on AWS, GCP, Azure or any other cloud provider

 .. toctree::
     :maxdepth: 1